dhruv21/Facebook-Album/README.md

 Demo link: https://fbbook.in/

-You have to rename the root folder to rtcampFacebookPhotoGallery
+You have to rename the root folder to rtCampFacebookPhotoGallery

 For more information goto the user guide folder and read all pdf.